 |Fail: Cable is loose from guide.|

-Since Radiant photometers and colorimeters are scientifically calibrated for light and color measurement, they can identify and evaluate the subtlest imperfections in electronic assemblies noticeable to the human eye, but with greater speed and objectivity than human inspectors.
+Since Radiant photometers are scientifically calibrated for light and color measurement, they can identify and evaluate the subtlest imperfections in electronic assemblies noticeable to the human eye, but with greater speed and objectivity than human inspectors.
 Using automated inspection to acquire quantifiable data on electronic assembly defects, Radiant systems allow manufacturers to analyze trends regarding where and when defects occur, which may indicate a problem at an earlier stage of production, and enable data-driven operational improvements that support lean production.
 Radiant solutions are also ideal for detecting potentially latent defects before products are fully assembled and closed, preventing future damage and degradation and ensuring customer satisfaction and reducing warranty costs.

 Inspection of External Components and Final Assemblies